Geography Curriculum (Herne Junior School)

 Year 6 – Power of Water (Rivers and coasts - UK), Revolution (Hampshire and Shropshire comparison).

 Geography Genius – The children will complete a booklet each year focusing on geographical skills that are essential to their understanding of geography around the world.
-These will be progressive in nature and the children will develop their knowledge and understanding as they move through the school building upon what they know and have learnt making them ‘Geography Geniuses’!
+These will be progressive in nature and the children will develop their knowledge and understanding as they move through the school, building upon what they know and have learnt making them ‘Geography Geniuses’!

 When pupils leave the school, their learning in geography will have equipped them with knowledge and skills to understand diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As they progress, their growing knowledge about the world will have helped them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments as well as our role and responsibility in caring for our planet.
-Geographical knowledge, understanding and skills that our pupils learn over the 4 years at the School provides the framework and approaches that help to explain how the Earth’s features are shaped, interconnected and change over time.
+Geographical knowledge, understanding and skills that our pupils learn over the four years at the school provides the framework and approaches that help to explain how the Earth’s features are shaped, interconnected and change over time.
 The children leave the school with an appreciation of the world around us and a love for the subject!

 “Geography is a living, breathing subject, constantly adapting itself to change.
 It is dynamic and relevant.
 For me, geography is a great adventure with a purpose.”
 Michael Palin.